 Third, though ranch houses reflect a time of rapid growth in our country’s history, they’re beloved for their “laid back” design.
 They tend to have open floor plans with one room leading directly into another and, again, multiple ways to get outside.
 So, while plenty of ranch houses could be considered luxury real estate, they still encourage a more relaxed, enjoyable approach to life.

 Start Looking for a Ranch House for Sale

-Ranch houses have a lot to offer, especially in states like Georgia and Florida where so many different styles exist.
-Whether you’re about to start a family or enter retirement, there’s a version that will suit your lifestyle perfectly.
+Ranch houses have a lot to offer and whether you’re about to start a family or enter retirement, there’s a version that will suit your lifestyle perfectly.

 At SimpleShowing, you can use our platform to find a ranch house for sale and a real estate agent to help you buy it.
 Best of all, by doing so, you’ll qualify for our Buyer Refund Program and could earn back as much as $15,000 upon closing.